cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 ## What do we gain from these tech choices

 - **Security**
-  - Using GraphQL allows us to prevent attackers are not able to use data to hack the database (for example, by using a SQL injection attack).
+  - Using GraphQL allows us to prevent attackers so that they are not able to use data to hack the database (for example, by using a SQL injection attack).
   - Using Kubernetes makes it easy to harden the service against attacks by enforcing a single entrypoint into the service.

 - **Code maintainability**